 First, consider what you already know about the topic:

-- Look at any information you already have, as this may lead to further information.
-Most journal articles, books, theses and dissertations will provide you with references to earlier work.
-You can find more recent references by seeing which papers have cited the information you already have.
-Google Scholar is a useful tool for this.
+- Look at any scholarly literature you already have, as this may lead to further information.
+Most journal articles and books will provide you with references to earlier work.
+You can also find more recent work by seeing which journal articles have cited the scholarly literature you already have - Google Scholar is a useful tool for doing this.

 Next, decide whether you need to make a quick search or a more advanced search:

-- Quick search is appropriate if you only need a limited amount of information about the topic
+- A quick search is appropriate if you only need a limited amount of information about the topic.

-- Advanced search is necessary if you need to make a comprehensive, quality assured search of the literature of the topic
+- An advanced search is necessary if you need to make a comprehensive, quality-assured search of the literature of the topic.

-If you need to make a comprehensive, quality assured search of the literature of the topic, you will need to make use of bibliographic databases.
+If you need to make a comprehensive and quality-assured search of the literature on a topic, use a bibliographic database.

-Learn how to expand your assignment research beyond the unit reading list.
-This tutorial shows you how to research your topic with Library Search, and introduces you to subject databases.
+Learn how to research beyond a reading list.
+This tutorial shows you how to use Library Search, and introduces you to subject databases.

 Learn which are the best tools to carry out research on your topic, and how to use them effectively.

 For further help with searching for literature please contact your subject librarian, who you can find listed by subject here.